Twice the Fun in Frostburg & Cumberland

 Whether you’re looking to stay in a historic hotel, a quaint B&B or a large resort—you’ll find something wonderful in Frostburg and Cumberland.
 Hotel and lodging options include:

-- Gunter Hotel: Built in 1896, the Gunter Hotel opened its doors on New Year's Day in 1897.
-Today the historic hotel and banquet facility is located in the heart of the vibrant Arts and Entertainment District of Frostburg and is home to Toasted Goat Winery.
+- Hotel Gunter: Built in 1896, the Hotel Gunter opened its doors on New Year's Day in 1897.
+Today the historic hotel and banquet facility is located in the heart of the vibrant Arts and Entertainment District of Frostburg and is home to Toasted Goat Winery, and Route 40 Brewing & Distillery.

 - Allegheny Trail House B&B: Registered as a historic property, the well-known Shaffer House has found a new identity as the Allegheny Trail House, Frostburg’s first and only farm-to-table bed and breakfast.
 The B&B is located in historic downtown Frostburg – within walking distance to the Frostburg State University campus, unique restaurants, shops and drinking establishments.
 Best of all, it is a short pedal from the Great Allegheny Passage, with the local trailhead situated just a half-mile or so from the B&B.